Species Introduction

 Acclimation Process

-When introducing Congo Tetras to your aquarium, it is essential to acclimate them properly to minimize stress and ensure a smooth transition.
-Begin by floating the sealed bag containing the fish in your aquarium for about 15-20 minutes to equalize the temperature.
-After that, gradually introduce small amounts of your aquarium water into the bag every 5-10 minutes, allowing the fish to adjust to the new water conditions.
-This process should take about an hour.
+Acclimating your new Congo Tetras to their aquarium is a critical step in ensuring their health and well-being.
+Begin by floating the sealed bag containing the fish in the aquarium for about 15-20 minutes to equalize the temperature.
+After this, gradually introduce small amounts of aquarium water into the bag every 5-10 minutes for about an hour.
+This process helps the fish adjust to the water parameters of their new home.
 Once acclimated, gently release the fish into the tank using a net to avoid adding any transport water that may contain harmful substances.
-Monitoring their behavior after introduction is crucial, as it will help you identify any signs of stress or compatibility issues.
-A proper acclimation process will set the foundation for a healthy and thriving environment for your Congo Tetras.
+This careful acclimation process will help reduce stress and promote a smooth transition for your new aquatic companions.

 Long-term Care